andrei-pmbcn/faith/src/encounter/README.md

 	</argument>
 </visibility>
 ```
-This establishes that only the argument kind with the specified id has
+In the example given, this establishes that only the argument kind with
-the specified visibility rules.
+the specified id has the specified visibility rules.

 The `<visibility>` rule itself or any of its child rules can have a
 **mode** attribute which works identically to the mode attributes of
 entity rules, see the [Ruleset XML](#ruleset-xml) section for details.
+The child nodes of the <visibility> tag may have their own mode attributes,
+in which case they affect previous instances with the same id and class
+list.

 Inside the `<visibility>` element, there are rules for the overall
 encounter (placed in the `<encounter>` element), rules for various
-character kinds (placed in the `<characters>` element) etc. All attributes
+character kinds (placed in the `<character>` element) etc. Although the tag
+says 'character' and not 'characters', a single `<character>` element
+can describe the visibility rules for the character kinds whose classes
+are specified in its `class` attribute, and for all character kinds in the
+ruleset if no `class` or `id` attribute is specified; likewise for all
+other children of the `<visibility>` element.

-for the rules below, with the exception of `id` and `class`, may be set to
+All attributes for the rules below, with the exception of `id` and `class`,
-either `true` or `false`.
+may be set to either `true` or `false`.
 The following elements can exist:

 `<encounter>` - has a **properties**, a **traits** and a **secrets**
 attribute, describing whether the encounter's properties, traits and